delwarhub/SeleniumTest/README.md

 # SeleniumTest
-Selenium with Python Script for Automation Testing Configure Selenium using Python
+Selenium with Python Script for Automation Testing <br>
+Configure Selenium using Python
 There are following steps to configure Selenium using Python: